 SRS calculates the collective dose in person-rem as the average dose per typical person, multiplied by the number of people exposed.
 DOE Order 458.1 requires that SRS calculate and report a collective dose, but there is not a separate collective dose limit for comparison.
-In 2018, the collective dose from all liquid pathways was 3.4 person-rem (0.034 person-Sv).
-This dose didn't change from the 2017 dose of 3.4 person-rem.
+In 2019, the collective dose from all liquid pathways was 2.1 person-rem (0.021 person-Sv).